fluxcd/website/content/en/blog/2024-05-13-announcing-flux-v2.3.0/index.md

 ## Over and out

-If you have any questions, or simply just like what you read and want to get involved.
-Here are a few good ways to reach us:
+If you have any questions, or simply just like what you read and want to get involved, here are a few good ways to reach us:

 - Join our [upcoming dev meetings](https://fluxcd.io/community/#meetings).
 - Join the [Flux mailing list](https://lists.cncf.io/g/cncf-flux-dev) and let us know what you need help with.